M-Elmahdi/apiato-livewire/README.md

 `

 #### you will be prompted to enter the Details of the Component
-- for Section enter Livewire or just enter, the system will create under the Livewire section regardless.
+- for Section enter Livewire or just press Enter, the system will create under the Livewire section regardless.
+- Next is Container, you have to specify the directory under which a container will be created inside the new livewire section created in the previous step
-- for File name just click enter leave as is
+- Press Enter again for container file name leave as blank
-- for the Container  Enter the name of the Container, Not to be confused with the Component, this is just like any other Apiato Container
-- the Component , that is your desired Livewire Component , you can use dots to define subfolders within the same Container
+- Press Enter again when given "enter Component name", if given any value, an error will be thrown aborting the process.
+- Press Enter again when given "enter view name" feel free to specify you view name.
+- After that finish the other steps as you wish.
+- Finally upon finishing the command an error will be thrown expressing composer.stub error not found, rest assured ignore the error, you're set to go.

 #### This will create a new section called  Livewire
 - app